syncfusion-content/blazor-docs/blazor/multicolumn-combobox/placeholder-and-floatlabel.md

 ---
 layout: post
-title: Placeholder/FloatLabel in Blazor MultiColumn ComboBox Component | Syncfusion
+title: Placeholder/FloatLabel in Blazor MultiColumn ComboBox | Syncfusion
 description: Checkout and learn here all about Placeholder and FloatLabel in Syncfusion Blazor MultiColumn ComboBox component and more.
 platform: Blazor
 control: MultiColumn ComboBox